-Maths student about to marry… her Tetris game
+Maths student about to marry… her Tetris game6th September 2019

 A Florida maths student is just months away from walking down the aisle with the love of her life – a Tetris video game.

 Noorul Mahjabeen Hassan first fell for her game in 2016, not long after losing her first love – a £160 Texas Instruments NSpire CX calculator called Pierre De Fermat, named after her favourite mathematician.

 The academic, who likes to be known as Fractal Tetris Huracan, has a rare condition which makes her have emotions and sexual feelings towards objects rather than fellow humans.